 Disclosure of admission practices

 All Lake Erie College current students and graduates who meet the minimum requirements will be granted an interview.
 Lake Erie College current students and graduates will be awarded preferential points during the initial selection process.
 In addition, the PA Program also will reserve 4 seats per cohort for current qualifying Lake Erie College undergraduate students.
 See Early Acceptance Opportunity page for details.
+In the event that a Lake Erie College student is not admitted through either the guaranteed interview or Early Acceptance Opportunity, that individual may apply again in future years, but may not take advantage of the guaranteed interview (and is not eligible for the Early Acceptance Opportunity).
+Instead, repeat applicants will be reviewed in accordance with the standard admissions policies.

 Because of the Program's rolling admissions process, some preference will be given to applicants that apply early in the admissions cycle, meet all of the prerequisites including the GRE requirement before application, and have completed all required shadowing hours.